 Hybrid – traditional and agile – approaches in an organisation structure or in a project

-Process improvement in the “trenches” (aka case studies)
+Process improvement in the “trenches” (aka case studies and experience reports)

 Metrics for process control in ICT